ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 Speak to us
 ===========

 Circulating your ideas before coding helps you adopt good practices and avoid common mistakes.
 After reading the "Before you start coding" section you should have a reasonable idea of the structure of your modules.
 Write a list of your proposed plugin and/or module names, with a short description of what each one does.
-Circulate that list on IRC or a mailing list so the Ansible community can review your ideas for consistency and familiarity.
+Circulate that list on the :ref:`Ansible Forum<ansible_forum>` so the Ansible community can review your ideas for consistency and familiarity.
 Names and functionality that are consistent, predictable, and familiar make your collection easier to use.

 .. _developing_in_groups_support:

 Where to get support
 ====================

 Ansible has a thriving and knowledgeable community of module developers that is a great resource for getting your questions answered.

-In the :ref:`ansible_community_guide` you can find how to:

-* Subscribe to the Mailing Lists - We suggest "Ansible Development List" and "Ansible Announce list"
-* ``#ansible-devel`` - We have found that communicating on the ``#ansible-devel`` chat channel (using Matrix at ansible.im or using IRC at `irc.libera.chat <https://libera.chat/>`_) works best for developers so we can have an interactive dialog.
-* Working group and other chat channel meetings - Join the various weekly meetings `meeting schedule page <https://github.com/ansible-community/meetings/blob/main/README.md>`_
+Visit the :ref:`Ansible communication guide<communication>` for details.

 Required files
 ==============